pinnheads/bill-split/README.md

 ## ToDo's
 - [x] Add the screen to add persons to split between
-- [ ] Add the screen to upload receipt image(s)
+- [x] Add the screen to upload receipt image(s)
-- [ ] Add the screen to that shows each item as a list
+- [x] Add the screen to that shows each item as a list
+- [x] Add the calculation logic
-- [ ] Add the calculation logic
+- [ ] Add the Google Cloud API logic
+- [ ] Add saftey checks and error handling
 - [ ] Make it self-hostable